PaperPrototype/Intro-Coding-and-Computers/Week 1 - C/Lecture/english.md

 If the *condition* is true then we run the code inside of the curly brackets -> `printf("2 is less than 3!");`.

+We call this an if "statement".

+Run `make condition`.
+Run `./condition`

 This code is pretty dumb tho.
-So we'll use `if` statements again later.
+So we'll use `if` statements again later in the tutorials after the lecture.

 # Loops?
 Lets work on C *loop*'s.